rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 ## Merge step

-This step is provided with a list of crates.
-It merges their documentation.
-This step involves copying parts (individual item, module documentation) from each of the provided crates.
-It merges the parts, renders, and writes the CCI to the doc root.

-In short, without any specific merge step, merging the documentation for multiple crates is performed as shown in the Guide-level explanation.
+This proposal is capable of addressing two primary use cases.
+It allows developers to enable CCI in these scenarios:
+* Documenting a crate and its transitive dependencies in parallel in build systems that require build actions to be independent
+* Producing a documentation index of a large number of crates, in such a way that if one crate is updated, only the updated crates and an index have to be redocumented.
+This scenario is demonstrated in the Guide-level explanation.

+CCI is not automatically enabled in either situation.
+A combination of the `--include-info-json`, `--merge`, and `--write-info-json` flags are needed to produce this behavior.
+This RFC provides a minimal set of tools that allow developers of build systems, like Bazel and Buck2, to create rules for these scenarios.

-Discussion of a dedicated merge step is described in the Unresolved questions (Index crate).
+Discussion of whether additional features should be included to facilitate this merge step can be found in Unresolved questions (Index crate).

 ## Compatibility